-Jeff Worcester is a veteran political, nonprofit, and marketing professional.
+Jeff Worcester is a veteran political, nonprofit, and public relations professional.
 Over the course of the last decade, he has led electoral and issue-based campaigns on behalf of worthy candidates and causes across the country.
 Previously, he served for ten years with distinction in the public safety sector.

 CENTER FOR DEEP POLITICAL RESEARCH